clupprich/prometheus_exporter/README.md

 ## Code of Conduct

 Everyone interacting in the PrometheusExporter project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/discourse/prometheus_exporter/blob/master/CODE_OF_CONDUCT.md).

+## Credits

+This project is maintained by Sam Saffron